Distribution Dependent Stochastic Porous Media Equations: Introduction

-Relying on this variational setting, the strong/weak existence and uniqueness of solutions are derived for a class of DDSPMEs as the second main result of this paper.
-We mainly follow the strategy of the work \cite{RWX} but substantial additional efforts have to be made in order to extend the results to the case that the coefficients depend on the time marginal laws.
-Compared with \cite{RWX}, we set a general framework that allows us to consider the porous media type equation with measure dependence, and extends the results of \cite{RWX} to the distribution dependent case.
-In addition, in comparison to the related results \cite{BRR,RRW,RW1}, we now work in an abstract Bessel potential space inspired by \cite{RWX}, which is more general than the classical Sobolev space, so that we can avoid the transience hypothesis used in \cite{RRW,RW1}, and deal with a general negative definite self-adjoint operator $L$, in particular, it is also applicable to the fractional Laplace operator,~i.e.~$L=-(-\Delta)^{\alpha}$, $\alpha\in(0,1]$ and the generalized Schr\"{o}dinger operators $L=\Delta+2\frac{\nabla\rho}{\rho}\cdot\nabla$.
+Relying on this variational setting, the strong/weak existence and uniqueness of solutions are derived for a class of DDSPMEs on general measure space as the second main result of this paper.
+We mainly follow the strategy of the work \cite{RWX} but some extra efforts to estimate the distribution dependent terms have to be made.
+In addition, we now work in the dual space of a Dirichlet space as in \cite{RWX}, which is more general than the classical Sobolev space of order one in $L^2$, so that we could deal with a general negative definite self-adjoint operator $L$.
+In particular, as mentioned in \cite{RWX}, it is applicable to the fractional Laplace operator,~i.e.~$L=-(-\Delta)^{\alpha}$, $\alpha\in(0,1]$ and the generalized Schr\"{o}dinger operators $L=\Delta+2\frac{\nabla\rho}{\rho}\cdot\nabla$.

 The remainder of this manuscript is organized as follows.
-In section 2, we construct the variational framework for a class of distribution dependent monotone SPDEs and study the existence and uniqueness of solutions for this type of models.
-In section 3, we devote to presenting and proving our main results of this work on DDSPMEs.
+In section 2, we construct the variational framework for a class of distribution dependent monotone SPDEs and derive the existence and uniqueness of solutions for such models.
+In section 3, we devote to proving our strong and weak well-posedness result of DDSPMEs on general measure spaces.